 More information about the possibilities we offer is available on our career page.

 Over 230 researchers, coordinators and laboratory and IT experts work together at FIMM to advance our scientific goals.
 Most of our staff members work in scientific roles.
 Our research is delivered by these talented scientists, ranging from research directors and group leaders, through senior researchers, postdoctoral researchers, doctoral students and research assistants.
 Both our researchers and external customers rely on the support and expertise provided by our research support personnel, many of whom are also Ph.D. level scientists.

 Our working environment is both multidisciplinary and international.
 Our staff members hold expertise in many different scientific disciplines, the majority having a biology, biochemistry, bioinformatics or medical background.
-They also come from all over the world: At the start of 2019, a third of our personnel were international, representing 24 different nationalities.
+They also come from all over the world: In September 2020, a third of our personnel was international, representing 28 different nationalities.

 Mark Daly, Director of FIMM

 Mark Daly was appointed the FIMM Director with effect from February 1, 2018.
 He joined FIMM from the Broad Institute of MIT and Harvard and Massachusetts General Hospital.
 He is a distinguished scientist who has made major contributions to human genetics and genomics during his 20-year career.